Love Boat (study tour): Changes from 2013 to current program

 The documentary "Loveboat Taiwan" further goes on to describe the dwindling number of students attending the Study Tour during the late 2000s up to the last larger-scale Study Tour year in 2013 which numbered at about 350 participants.
 The number of Study Tour attendees dropped drastically after that year and currently sits at around 70-100 students accepted each summer.
 Ironically, the current Study Tour being organized annually is similar in size to the very first Study Tour held in 1967 and is currently named "Overseas Compatriot Youth Taiwan Study Tour".
-It is now solely run by the Overseas Community Affairs Council (OCAC) of Taiwan and according to its official website the Study Tour is now only a 3 week long program with an age group of between 18 and 25 years old.
+It is now solely the Overseas Community Affairs Council (OCAC) of Taiwan and according to its official website the Study Tour is now only a 3 week long program with an age group of between 12 and 24 years old.
 It is also just one of the OCAC's many "expatriate" programs it runs for visiting international students in the summer and throughout the year.
 Due to the shorter period of time, language training is less stressed than in previous years and with comparatively less emphasis on cross-strait relations.
 With far fewer cultural classes offered as in past Study Tours due to the much smaller number of students, the current Tour focuses on introducing participants to Taiwan history, culture, landmarks, and also includes "participation in earth environmental activities and charitable activities" as described in the OCAC's application form.
 Participants also get the unique opportunity to visit the Office of the President of Taiwan, re-establishing the important historical link between Overseas Chinese and Taiwanese to Taiwan's goal of establishing greater international support and recognition.

 Even though Chinese communities in North America now enjoy greater mainstream acceptance than they did over 50 years ago, and despite the fact modern Chinese North Americans youths may take associating with each other for granted as well as an unquestioned way of life, the goals and endeavours of the Taiwan Study Tour remain the same.

 In popular culture

 The documentary Loveboat Taiwan by Valerie Soe was released in 2019 to film festivals internationally and to public acclaim, receiving several awards.

 On January 7, 2020 Harper Collins published Abigail Hing Wen's debut novel, Loveboat, Taipei, which made the New York Times Top Ten best seller's list for Young Adult fiction.
-The rights to a potential film adaption of the book were purchased in February 2020 by ACE entertainment.
+She has come out with two sequels to her original novel with "Loveboat Reunion" and "Loveboat Forever."
+The film adaption to her first book entitled "Love in Taipei" has been released on the Paramount Plus streaming service since August 10, 2023.